-Where does the name 'Mulberry Silk' come from?
+1. Where does the name 'Mulberry Silk' come from?

 The production process of Silk, also called sericulture, became popular seven thousand years ago in China.
 Mulberry trees, being prominent in some regions of China, were a great source of food for caterpillars.
 After observation, the Mulberry leaves appeared to be the silkworms favourite.
 The local population came to this conclusion: having more Mulberry trees attracts more silkworms, hence allowing them to produce more of the precious Silk.
 With the outgrowing popularity of Silk in the world at the time, the production needed to be monitored and the silkworms started to be domesticated.
 They were totally right because the silkworms present in this area are naturally attracted by the Mulberry odorant called, cis-jasmone.

-The silkworm feeds on the Mulberry Tree
+2. The silkworm feeds on the Mulberry Tree

-How do we produce Mulberry Silk?
+3. How do we produce Mulberry Silk?

 As you may know, Silk is the material used by certain caterpillars to create their cocoon.
 This essential step in their life cycle, is the result of days of constant feeding on Mulberry leaves.
 Forcing the farmers to carefully feed them only fresh Mulberry leaves, knowing that it has so much impact on the end product.
 During the feeding process, leading to the creation of the cocoon, all the great characteristics of the Mulberry leaves are kept (antibacterial, anti fungal, dust repellent) to create a 100% natural protein fiber.
 To obtain the final product, each cocoon is brushed on the surface in order to find the outside end of the filament.
 Individually a continuous filament part of the cocoons, can measure up to one and a half kilometers long.
 Keeping in mind that during this process only the inner part of the cocoon is used to create Silk.
 Leading to this result: about 2.500 silkworms are required to produce about 500 grams of fine Silk (the inner part of the cocoon).

-What makes Mulberry Silk so expensive?
+4. What makes Mulberry Silk rather expensive?

-Benefits of Mulberry Silk
+5. Benefits of Mulberry Silk

-Mulberry Silk bedding and Mulberry Silk Pillowcases
+6. Mulberry Silk bedding and Mulberry Silk Pillowcases

-Is sericulture ethical?
+7. Is sericulture ethical?
 Are Silkworms harmed in the making of Silk?